unicornlaunching/esoteria/README.md

 #### Universe

 - The Grand Scientific Theory of Music aka Interference by Richard Merrick

+### Human Nature
-- The Stranger / The Fall / The Plague / The Rebel by CAmus
+- The Stranger / The Fall / The Plague / The Rebel by Camus

 #### Society
 - The Theory & Practice of Oligarchical Collectivism by Orwell/Goldstein